MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [X] D. Named Entity Recognition (NER) `This is the correct answer because Named Entity Recognition (NER) is used to identify and classify specific entities such as names, dates, and locations within text.`

-## Q: Matching AI Workloads with Descriptions
+## Q8: Matching AI Workloads with Descriptions

 > Match each AI workload type with its corresponding description.